-- 1. Fisheries Standard Toolbox (not considered in this paper) - 2.
-Align with intent of the default tree - i.
-PSA is not appropriate for out of scope species - ii.
-Precaution for KeyLTL species is not built into the RBF - 3.
-Triggering requirements and calibration - i.
-Triggering criteria for use of the RBF are not auditable - 4.
+- 1. Fisheries Standard Toolbox - 2.
+Align with intent of the default tree i.PSA is not appropriate for out of scope species ii.Precaution for Key LTL species is not built into the RBF - 3.
+Triggering requirements and calibration i.Triggering criteria for use of the RBF are not auditable - 4.
 Clarification and redundancy (7 issues)